ruslanlap/mkdocs-catppuccin/docs/configuration.md

-# Configuration Guide: Catppuccin for MkDocs
+# Configuration Guide: Catppuccin for MkDocs!!!!!

 This guide will help you integrate all 4 Catppuccin flavors into your own MkDocs project.